 - 4 – 5 tablespoons of Grandma’s Unsulphured Molasses

 - 3 – 4 tablespoons of wheat germ oil

 - 1/3 cup of unrefined coconut oil

-- Tresemme Naturals Avocado and Aloe Vera conditioner or your favorite creamy deep conditioner
+- Tresemme Naturals Avocado and Aloe Vera conditioner or your favourite creamy deep conditioner

-- 3 tablespoons of Motions CPR Conditioner or your favorite mild protein conditioner.
+- 3 tablespoons of Motions CPR Conditioner or your favourite mild protein conditioner.
 I’ve not tried it but an egg yolk may work just as well with this recipe

 - Pour the Grandma’s Unsulphured Molasses into a bowl.

 - Heat up the unrefined coconut oil over hot water then add to the molasses.
 Mix until runny.

 - Add in the Motions CPR and mix.